aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

     When the Lambda function receives a POST request, it invokes the Amazon SageMaker endpoint with the _Body_ parameter set to the request body, and when it receives the inference results, it returns the response to the caller.

-7. Click **Deploy** to save changes.
+3. Click **Deploy** to save changes.

+## Create SageMaker endpoint name environment variable

-8. The first line of code in the Lambda function after the import statements retrieves the name of the SageMaker Endpoint you deployed in the previous module from an environment variable named `SAGEMAKER_ENDPOINT_NAME`.
+1. The first line of code in the Lambda function after the import statements retrieves the name of the SageMaker endpoint you deployed in the previous module from an environment variable named `SAGEMAKER_ENDPOINT_NAME`.
 You are now going to create that environment variable.

-9. From the **Configuration** tab, choose **Environment variables**, then select **Edit**.
+2. From the **Configuration** tab, choose **Environment variables**, then select **Edit**.

     <img src="../images/module_04/lambda_09.png" alt="Environment variables" width="700px" />

-10. On the **Edit environment variables** screen, choose **Add environment variable**.
+3. On the **Edit environment variables** screen, choose **Add environment variable**.

     <img src="../images/module_04/lambda_10.png" alt="Edit environment variable" width="700px" />

-11. Enter `SAGEMAKER_ENDPOINT_NAME` as the **Key**.
+4. Enter `SAGEMAKER_ENDPOINT_NAME` as the **Key**.
 For the **Value**, use the SageMaker endpoint name you noted down in the previous module.
 The endpoint name starts with _end-to-end-ml-sm-pipeline-endpoint_.

     <img src="../images/module_04/lambda_11.png" alt="Enter environment variable key and value" width="700px" />

-12. Choose **Save**.
+5. Choose **Save**.

-13. The environment variables section should now display the environment variable you just created.
+6. The environment variables section should now display the environment variable you just created.

     <img src="../images/module_04/lambda_12.png" alt="SageMaker Endpoint Name environment variable" width="700px" />